-Assemblymember Hunter has been a stalwart defender of human rights, and as such has sponsored legislation to protect the most vulnerable residents of New York State.
-She has championed anti-poverty legislation, such as the Driver’s License Suspension Reform Act which reforms disproportionate negative effects on our poor and populations of color.
-Another of her enacted bills secured a property tax credit for low-income households that are required to carry flood insurance.
-Ms. Hunter also sponsors numerous professional industry bills that aide businesses in the delivery of services, improves the quality of products available to consumers and makes communities better and safer.
+Assemblymember Hunter has been a stalwart defender of human rights and has sponsored legislation to protect the most vulnerable residents of New York State.
+She has championed anti-poverty legislation, such as the Driver’s License Suspension Reform Act, which ends the practice of suspending a driver’s license for the nonpayment of fines, which has disproportionately negatively impacted our poor and populations of color.
+Another of her enacted bills secured a property tax credit for low-income households required to carry flood insurance.
+Ms. Hunter also sponsors numerous bills relating to industries or professions that aid businesses in the delivery of services, improve the quality of products available to consumers, and make communities better and safer.

 Pamela Hunter lives in Syracuse with her husband, son, and rescue dog.